 A theatre performance by portraittheater Vienna in co-operation with Freie Universität Berlin.
 Director: Sandra Schüddekopf, Actress: Anita Zieher.

 Sponsored by the Ann Johnson Institute.
 See a preview here.

 Zieher and crew launched their nationwide tour at the Longstreet Theatre on September 6, 2022.

 Check back soon for more on this independent film sponsored by the AJI!
 Currently in development, this award-winning screenplay tells the story of Margaret E. Knight, the first woman to hold a patent, after she took the man who stole her designs for a paper bag-making machine to court and won.

 The modern university is one of humankind’s most astonishing achievements: a city populated by highly trained experts with extraordinary resources for advancing human understanding in every domain of knowledge.
 However, university research is frequently too technical to be accessible to the general public and there are often disincentives for researchers to work outside of their specialist communities.

-The AJI seeks to help overcome the divide between UofSC and our surrounding community.
+The AJI seeks to help overcome the divide between USC and our surrounding community.
 Every two years we award a grant (which can include, but is not limited to teaching release, GA support, research funds, workshop or conference money) to support projects that involve public engagement or that apply research for the public good.
-For example, faculty in public health researching plant-based diets host a diet clinic including nutritional workshops and cooking classes to the public, partnering with local restaurants and students from USC’s Ethics of Food course.
+For example, faculty in public health researching plant-based diets host a diet clinic including nutritional workshops and cooking classes for the public, partnering with local restaurants and students from USC’s Ethics of Food course.
 Or faculty researching urban planning could work with city officials and neighborhood associations to develop recommendations to reduce excessive drinking in Five Points.
-You can read about our first UofSC + Columbia project here.
+You can read about our first AJI + Columbia project here.